Rust and Dust #14221

 With special permission, I was able to photograph the old steam locomotives inside the roundhouse at the East Broad Top Railroad.
 There are six narrow gauge steam locomotives stored in the vintage building.
 They date from the early 1900s and were the workhorses of the daily railroad operations hauling coal, gannister, iron, timber, and people.
 Those are all the things that built America through the prime time of Pennsylvania’s industrial heyday of resource extraction.

 As of this writing, these old steam locomotives have been housed inactive under roof for some years since the last short summer tourist trips were run.
-It is unknown when these old steam locomotives might operate again; the little railroad’s future is in limbo.
+Now under the management of a new preservation group in 2020, the railroad is being refurbished to run again in tourist operations.
 A true throwback in time, the East Broad Top Railroad is a strong tie directly back to Pennsylvania’s industrial past.
 The thirty-some miles of this little narrow gauge railroad is still in place and the operational state charter still stands.
 All the maintenance and shop facilities are still there at Rockhill and intact too.
-At a standstill today, these narrow gauge engines wait for fires to be lit that will power them to life once again.
+Soon the standstill will be over and these narrow gauge engines will have fires lit that will power them to life once again.

 On the same visit, I made an outdoor panorama of this roundhouse called Stillness In The Roundhouse #14193.
 The big doors were rolled open and I shot from the weathered wooden deck of the creaky manual turntable.
 That image shows the tops of the aforementioned smokejacks just above the roofline and the back end of the tenders with their red numbers.

-Location: Rockhill Furnace, Huntingdon County, Pennsylvania.
-Image and text © Andrew Dierks
+Location: Rockhill Furnace, Orbisonia, Huntingdon County, Pennsylvania.
+Picture and story © Andrew Dierks

 Up Next: Daisy Street Trolley #14160